 Raise awareness about asthma and allergies during National Asthma and Allergy Awareness Month in May or any time of year.
 Share facts, infographics, images, and other information with your friends on social media.
 You can change your cover and profile pictures to support asthma and allergy awareness.
-We also have easy-to-share messages and infographics for you to share.
-For food allergy awareness week activities and shareables, visit Kids With Food Allergies.
+For Food Allergy Awareness Week activities and shareables, visit our Kids With Food Allergies division.

 How to share images:

-Click on an image.
+Click or tap on an image.
 Save it to your computer or mobile device.
-(For desktop computers, right-click and "save as".)
+For desktop computers, right-click and "save as."
 Then share the image with your friends and family via social media.
 Be sure to tag us!

 People with #asthma have concerns beyond their physical health.
-They may be burdened by financial impacts such as missed work days and the cost of medicine. https://ctt.ec/c4edo+ #morethanasthma via @AAFANational Tweet This
+They may be burdened by financial impacts such as missed work days and the cost of medicine. https://ctt.ec/c4edo+ via @AAFANational Tweet This

-- Kids with #asthma have concerns beyond their physical health.
-Kids miss more than 13.8 million school days.
-Tools to help manage asthma at school: https://ctt.ec/dlfTu+ #morethanasthma via @AAFANational Tweet This
+Kids with #asthma have concerns beyond their physical health.
+Kids miss more than 13.8 million school days because of asthma.
+Tools to help manage asthma at school: https://ctt.ec/dlfTu+ via @AAFANational Tweet This

 SPRING ALLERGY TIP: Keep your windows closed and remove your shoes before entering your home to cut down how much pollen gets inside your home.
 More pollen allergy tips available at https://ctt.ec/hfwS9+ from @aafanational Tweet This